Katherine Grainger: Honours and awards

 In August 2012, a postbox in Aberdeen was painted gold to celebrate her 2012 Olympic gold medal.

 In March 2013, she became patron of the National Coastwatch Institution.

 In June 2017, Grainger was awarded an honorary doctorate by the University of Aberdeen.

 In July 2017, it was announced that the trophy awarded to the winners of the Senior Women's competition at the Home International Regatta would be known as Dame Katherine Grainger Quaich.
 The first winners of the trophy were Scotland.

-In 2020 she was appointed as the Chancellor of the University of Glasgow, in succession to Professor Sir Kenneth Calman.
-She is the first woman to hold the office at Glasgow University, founded in 1451.
+In 2020, she was appointed as the Chancellor of the University of Glasgow, in succession to Professor Sir Kenneth Calman.
+She is the first woman to hold the office, founded in 1451.

-In January 2024 she was appointed an Honorary Colonel of the 215 (Scottish) Multirole Medical Regiment, Army Reserve.
+In January 2024, she was appointed an Honorary Colonel of the 215 (Scottish) Multirole Medical Regiment, Army Reserve.

+In June 2026, Grainger was appointed Usher of the Green Rod to the Order of the Thistle, Scotland's highest order of chivalry.